About the Journal

 Manuscript Formatting

 Manuscripts must be written in English, typed in 12-point Times New Roman font, double-spaced, using an 8½ x 11-inch page format with 1-inch margins on all sides.
-Minimal formatting should be used (ie, no justification, underlining, indenting, etc).
-There should beno hard returns at the end of lines.
-Authors should consult the AMA Manual of Style: A Guide for Authors and Editors (11th ed)6 or the Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations)7 for specific style issues not addressed here.
+Manuscripts must be submitted as editable files (preferably as Word documents) and contain minimal formatting (ie, no line numbers, no watermarks, no justification, underlining, indenting, etc).
+The document should not cross-reference or use hyperlinks to connect to Figures, Tables, or references within the file.
+Authors should consult the AMA Manual of Style: A Guide for Authors and Editors (10th ed)7 or the Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations)8 for specific style issues not addressed here.

-Each submission should contain separate documents as follows (elements are listed in the order they should appear in the manuscript):
+Each submission should contain the following manuscript components (elements are listed in the order they should appear in the manuscript):

 1. Cover Letter